Babesia divergens

 Babesia divergens is an intraerythrocytic parasite, transmitted by the tick Ixodes ricinus.
+It is the most common cause of human babesiosis.
 It is the main agent of bovine babesiosis, or "redwater fever", in Europe.
 Young cattle are less susceptible.
-The current emphasis in Europe on sustainable agriculture and extensification is likely to lead to an increase in vector tick populations with increased risk of infection.
-B. divergens is also prevalent (infection rates of 11-23%) in cottontail rabbits on Nantucket Island, MA, USA.
+The current emphasis in Europe on sustainable agriculture and extensification is likely to lead to an increase in vector tick populations with an increased risk of infection.
+B. divergens is also prevalent (infection rates of 11-23%) in cottontail rabbits on Nantucket Island, Massachusetts, USA.

 Human infections are rare.
 The most severe, life-threatening infections were described in asplenic patients.
 Infections in immunocompetent patients were also observed, and described as a "serious influenza-like" syndrome that requires medical treatment.